Affine BPS algebras, W algebras, and the cohomological Hall algebra of $\mathbb{A}^2$: Algebraic background

 Then $\mathcal{H}\cong\Gr^F_{\bullet}\!W^+_{1+\infty}$. \end{corollary} \begin{proof} By the universal property of $\Gr^F_{\bullet}\!W^+_{1+\infty}$ (Lemma \ref{univ_prop}) there is a morphism of Lie algebra objects in $\Heis\lmod_{\BZ}$

-sending the copy of $\Gr^F_{\bullet}\!V_2$ inside $\Gr^F_{\bullet}\!W^+_{1+\infty}$ to the copy inside $\CH$.
+sending the copy of $\Gr^F_{\bullet}\!V_{[2]}$ inside $\Gr^F_{\bullet}\!W^+_{1+\infty}$ isomorphically to the given copy inside $\CH$.
 By supposition, $f$ is surjective.
 On the other hand, the source and the target have the same characteristic function, so $f$ is an isomorphism. \end{proof}